DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 for the file.
 This syntax can also be used to create new files, including empty files.

-To delete a file, the parser will look for '^^^[file]' followed by '^^^delete', which signals that the file is supposed to be removed.
+To delete a file, the parser will look for '^^^[file]' followed by a newline and then '^^^delete', which signals that the file is supposed to be removed.

 The parser needs to make sure that the [file] specified by the response does not do any path traversal, and also that the filepath points to some file